Christopher Higgs reads Olivia Cronk’s Skin Horse in New Orleans.

 I smack it out on a leather wall.

-Christopher Higgs wrote The Complete Works of Marvin K. Mooney, a novel (Sator Press), and assembled ONE, in collaboration with Blake Butler & Vanessa Place (forthcoming from Roof Books).
+Christopher Higgs wrote The Complete Works of Marvin K. Mooney, a novel (Sator Press), and assembled ONE in collaboration with Blake Butler & Vanessa Place (Roof Books).
 He teaches literature at Florida State University, and curates the online art gallery Bright Stupid Confetti.